Biden, Harris, and the Democrats know that once they formally assume office, they’re going to have a tough job.

 Another educational suggestion is having civics classes taught at all years throughout the K-12 curriculum.
 Students making their way through the public school system should learn about the constitution.
 Not just memorize it, but understand its proper role in American society, what it is and what it is not, and how the constitution develops and evolves.
 Students should also know some basic US geography, and American history, not the sanitized Disney version of our history.

 In order to accomplish both of these bold initiatives, all K-12 public education should be funded out of federal tax dollars, and not be based on property tax or taxes collected at the municipal or county level.
 We also need to establish a system to ensure that civics and critical thinking are properly taught.
 In High School although you’re supposed to learn these skills, but so much of that education is dogmatic.

 Finally it’s time for the implementation of proportional representation (to which I add ranked order choice voting). (hyperlink to my previous post on proportional representation) A winner take all political system leads to too many people angry at the outcome.
 It also incentivizes voter suppression in “key” battleground states.

 We can talk later about how this approach can be best rolled out, but without these types of policies and practices we run the risk of remaining a country that seriously divided, one where a significant portion of its citizens all too willing to believe the musings of snake oil salesmen and hucksters.

 Sure we should address the bomb throwers, and the dangerousness of right-wing media, but there are other courses that could be pursued.
 Although the solutions I offer are not exclusive, but they are places to start.
-They are options for to preventing a polarization like the one we are experiencing from happening again.
+They are options aimed at minimizing and preventing the polarization like we are experiencing from happening again.

 photo credit Mobilus In Mobili, “RVA Pro Gun Rally 2020-11”